mkfrey/u8g2-hal-esp-idf/README.md

 His repository is no longer maintained and using a single directory as submodule is not possible.
 So I copied the relevant files and made them a functional component for esp-idf by creating the required build system files.

-This component should compile on both esp-idf version 3 and 4.
-It has been tested on 4.1.
+This component should compile on esp-idf versions 4.x upward.
+Versions 3.x are no longer supported.

 ## Description
 There is an excellent open source library called `u8g2` that can be found on Github here: